Zarif-S/Zarifs_Portfolio/README.md

 # My portoflio of projects

-## This repo contains various projects under subfolders to showcase my abilities as a Data Scientist
+This repo contains various projects to showcase my abilities as a Data Scientist